 The delay within which the UE shall be able to activate the deactivated SCell depends upon the specified conditions.

-Upon receiving SCell activation command in slot n, the UE shall be capable to transmit valid CSI report and apply actions related to the activation command for the SCell being activated no later than in slot n+ [THARQ + Tactivation_time + TCSI_Reporting], where:
+Upon receiving SCell activation command in slot n, the UE shall be capable to transmit valid CSI report and apply actions related to the activation command for the SCell being activated no later than in slot n+ [THARQ + Tactivation_time + Tbeam_Reporting + TCSI_Reporting], where:

 THARQ is the timing between DL data transmission and acknowledgement as specified in [7].